influxdata/telegraf/plugins/inputs/gnmi/README.md

 [1]: https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-specification.md

+Please check the [troubleshooting section](#troubleshooting) in case of problems, e.g. when getting an *empty metric-name warning*!

 ## Service Input <!-- @/docs/includes/service_input.md -->

 This plugin is a service input.
 Normal plugins gather metrics determined by the